 Run system file checker Utility On Windows 10

-You can Run This tool on Normal windows, Or if windows not running smoothly Getting different problem at startup then you can start windows into safe mode. or if windows unable to start you can Access Advanced startup options to and Run the SFC Utility.
+You can Run This tool on Normal windows, Or if windows not running smoothly Getting different problems at startup then you can start windows into safe mode. or if windows unable to start you can Access Advanced startup options to and Run the SFC Utility.

 To run this utility in Normal Windows, you will need to open the Command Prompt in administrator mode.
 On start menu search Type CMD select command prompt from search results.
 Right-click on it and select Run As Administrator. or you can press Windows+X on your keyboard, and choose “Command Prompt (Admin)” from the Administrative Tools menu.